WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

 one with the highest number will be executed first (assembly and type priorities count, too).
 At last there's a assembly location, type and method name sorting.
 Bootstrapper methods will be executed sequential.

+If you give a type and a method name to the assembly `BootstrapperAttribute`, you won't need to add the attribute to the type and the method.

 During bootstrapping, the cancellation token which was given to the `Bootstrap.Async` method, can be injected to a bootstrappers method parameters.